Graph Barlow Twins: A self-supervised representation learning framework for graphs: Proposed framework

 \section{Proposed framework}

-Motivated by the emerging self-supervised learning paradigm and its recent applications in graph representation learning (BGRL \citep{thakoor2021bootstrapped}), we propose \textbf{Graph Barlow Twins} -- a framework that builds node embeddings using a symmetric network architecture and an empirical cross-correlation based loss function.
-The overall pipeline of our framework is shown in Figure \ref{fig:gbt-framework}.
-The consecutive processing steps can be described as follows:
+Motivated by the emerging self-supervised learning paradigm and its recent applications in graph representation learning (BGRL \cite{thakoor2021bootstrapped}), we propose \textbf{Graph Barlow Twins} -- a framework that builds node embeddings using a symmetric network architecture and an empirical cross-correlation based loss function.

+We start with an attributed graph $\mathcal{G}$.
+Using carefully selected augmentation functions $\mathcal{A}_{p_X, p_A}(\cdot)$, we compute two augmented versions of this graph, i.e., $\mathcal{G}^{(1)}$ and $\mathcal{G}^{(2)}$.
+Each time the augmentation function is applied, it yields a different graph version.
+This is due the fact that it is performed using parameters sampled according to $p_A$ and $p_X$.
+Next, we apply the same encoder network (which is being pretrained using our proposed framework) on both created graphs and obtain two node embedding matrices -- $Z^{(1)}$ and $Z^{(2)}$.
+Finally, we compute the empirical cross-correlation matrix $\mathcal{C}$ of these node embeddings and compute a loss function which forces the cross-correlation matrix to be as close as possible to the identity matrix.
+The encoder is trained by backpropagating the gradient of such loss function.

+The overall pipeline of our framework is visually shown in Figure \ref{fig:gbt-framework}, and the precise algorithm is presented in Algorithm \ref{alg:gbt-framework-alg}.
+Let's now describe each framework step in detail: